Leptogenesis and low-energy CP violation in a type-II-dominated left-right seesaw model: Results

 \subsubsection{One-flavor versus three-flavor treatment}

 First, let us discuss the differences between our three-flavor framework and the single-flavor approximation.
 The latter is only valid at highest energies, $T > 10^{12}$\ GeV, when all lepton Yukawas are out of equilibrium and the asymmetry generated in lepton doublets can be described by one quantity, $\Delta_{L}$.
 Our three-flavor framework, by contrast, incorporates these flavor effects, as well as spectator effects, and is designed to work at all temperatures.
 As mentioned in Sec.~\ref{sec:LeptoFlavor}, the naive temperature regimes for tau and muon Yukawa interactions, $T\sim 10^{12}$\ GeV and $T\sim 10^{9}$\ GeV, do not apply since the triplets may undergo fast inverse decays.
 Thus, the appearance of flavor effects is generally delayed until inverse triplet decays proceed slower than lepton Yukawa interactions, cf.\ Eq.~\eqref{eq:newFlavorCond}.
-We further argued that due to our choice of maximal, perturbatively allowed Yukawa couplings, cf.\ Eq.~\eqref{eq:perturbConstraint}, the triplets in our scenario mainly decay into leptons rendering flavor effects insignificant.
 The applied density matrix formalism keeps track of all flavor correlations, and the introduced correction terms, cf.\ Eqs.~\eqref{eq:YukawaCorr}, usually eliminate corresponding off-diagonal entries when a lepton Yukawa interaction reaches equilibrium.
-This is already confirmed by a first look at Fig.~\ref{fig:AsymEvol} since the off-diagonal elements are not driven to zero.
+A first look at Fig.~\ref{fig:AsymEvol} already confirms that flavor effects are not contributing since off-diagonal elements are not driven to zero.
+This is in line with our findings of Sec.~\ref{sec:LeptoFlavor} that flavor effects are of minor importance.
 Another difference between the flavored and unflavored frameworks is related to washout.
 As the one-flavor framework does not differentiate among flavors, processes that change lepton flavor and eventually the corresponding asymmetry are irrelevant.
 The opposite applies to the three-flavor framework, where two additional contributions, four-lepton and lepton-triplet scatterings, occur.
 These terms are able to redistribute the asymmetries stored in the different flavors and potentially protect them from further washout.
 Since this opportunity heavily relies on an interplay between certain flavors, it is rather insignificant for our model.